 Okay, I know talking about benefits isn’t very fun.
 Trust me, I’m not a fan of it either.
 Choosing benefits usually involves a pile of paperwork and a bunch of jargon you can’t understand.
 Regardless, it’s important to get this right.
-You want to make sure you choose the right health insurance, retirement plan, etc. for you and your family.
+You want to make sure you choose the right health insurance, retirement plan, life insurance, etc. for you and your family.

 That’s why, even though it’s not fun to talk about, it’s important to befriend the benefits pro at your new job.

 Not only will the benefits pro make you aware of everything the company offers and help you enroll in things like your company health insurance plan, but they’ll also be incredibly helpful during life milestones (like getting married or having children) when you need to make updates to your insurance plans.

 Just keep one thing in mind: While the benefits pro can make sure you know about all the perks offered, what they can’t do is tell you what to enroll in and what to decline.
 If you need help in that area, check out our 5-Minute Coverage Checkup.
 This short assessment will help you determine what kind of coverage you need (and don’t need), depending on your age and stage in life.

 You might be missing important coverage for you and your family and not even know it, so don’t skip this opportunity to get the protection you need!